Gay DJ pulls out of Singapore TEDx talk over censorship

 Under a British colonial-era law, a man found to have committed an act of “gross indecency” with another man could be jailed for up to two years, although prosecutions are rare.

-There has been a push to overturn the ban since India decriminalised gay sex in a landmark court ruling last year.
+There has been a push to overturn the ban since India decriminalized gay sex in a landmark court ruling last year.

 A poll in May of more than 4,000 Singaporeans by a local think-tank found opposition to gay marriage had fallen to 60%, down from 74% in 2013.